yogthos/clj-rss/README.md

                    {:title "test"})
 ```

+Note that when using `:pubDate` and `:lastBuildDate` keys, they're expected to be `java,util.Date`
+or one of its subclasses.
+These will be converted to standard RSS date strings in the resulting XML.

 The output XML can be validated at http://validator.w3.org/feed/#validate_by_input

 For more information on valid RSS tags and their content please refer to the official RSS 2.0 specification http://cyber.law.harvard.edu/rss/rss.html